OSSSC-edu/supply-chain.github.io/software-dependencies.md

 4. They are typically managed by a **package manager**
 5. They are typically versioned

 Software dependencies are an important part of software development.
-A key aspect to understand is how they are handled by package managers.
+A key aspect to understand is how they are handled by tools called package managers.
 Every package manager has a different way of handling dependencies.
-For example, some package managers, such as Maven, will automatically pull and cache the dependencies of a package to the local filesystem, while others will download the latest version of the dependencies from the remote repository every time the application is built.
+For example, some package managers, such as [Maven](https://maven.apache.org/), will automatically pull and cache the dependencies of a package to the local filesystem, while others will download the latest version of the dependencies from the remote repository every time the application is built.
 Some package managers will automatically update the dependencies of a package, while others will not.
 Dependency resolution mechanisms and dependency updates are important aspects to consider when choosing a package manager during software development.
 We will learn more about package managers in the next subsection.

 ## Versioning